-Dealers are responsible for ensuring that each model of a regulated product they import into Canada for sale or lease, or ship from the province of manufacture to another province (inter-provincial shipment), meets the energy efficiency standard set out in the Regulations.
+Dealers are responsible for ensuring that each model of a regulated product they import into Canada for sale or lease, or ship from (inter-provincial shipment), meets the energy efficiency standard set out in the Regulations.
 Depending on the product, dealers may also be responsible for ensuring that an EnerGuide label or a lighting product label is or a lighting product label is affixed to each unit.
 As well, all energy-using products must carry an energy efficiency verification mark.

 Section 5 of the Act requires that a dealer importing any of the regulated energy-using products or transporting them between provinces submit an energy efficiency report to Natural Resources Canada, unless a report has already been submitted for that model of product.
 Furthermore, the Regulations require that the energy efficiency report be submitted before the product is imported into Canada or shipped between provinces.

-If the product is imported, additional import information, as outlined in Part VI of the Regulations and summarized under Reporting requirements must be included in a customs release document at the time of importation.
+If the product is imported, additional import information summarized under import reporting must be included in a customs release document at the time of importation.

 In summary, the dealer must